werowe/mist_preventive_maintenance_ml/README.md

 ## <a name="1"></a>Spark ML and Hydrosphere Mist Example: Preventive Maintenance

 Here we provide an example in Python of how to use Hydrosphere Mist with Spark ML (machine learning library).
+Mist lets us expose a model as a web service.

 We take this example from the field of preventive maintenance (PM) as explained below.

-This is a tutorial.
-Here is what you will learn:

-Use Hydrosphere Mist to run a Spark job.
-Create and train a logistic regression model using Spark ML and Python.
-Write a webservice in Python using Hydrosphere Mist that predicts when brakes need to be replaced on a heavy truck.
-Train model and save it.
-Then use it for prediction queries.
-Evaluate the model for accuracy.

 Below we discuss the code in depth.
 But first we give a use case for why this is needed.

 ## <a name="2"></a>Business Assessment: Use Case Background